 or health complications for you or your baby.
 If you are one of the many people who are struggling

 with many other issues that arise in this area of life (see LONG list below), we are here for you.

 We can help you navigate through this, and you will feel better.

-Perinatal Mental Health Certification through Postpartum Support International.
-Our goal is to support you in getting to a place where you are feel more confident in your ability to navigate this phase life.
+In our work together we work towards the goal of getting you to a place where you are feel more confident in your ability to navigate this phase life.